jtran/fragmentation/README.md

     npm start

 This also builds the project from src/*.coffee to lib/*.js using the CoffeeScript2 compiler.
+Running

-    npm run dev
+    npm run watch

-will automatically recompile files in src/ that have changed.
+will automatically recompile files in src/ that have changed so that you can update the client by refreshing the web browser.

 ### Testing